 In today’s health care regulatory landscape, practices can feel the impact of regulations concerning waste, fraud, and abuse through the intense scrutiny and aggressive enforcement of regulatory agencies, auditors, and authorities.
 For some, this may involve the tasks required of a self-constructed compliance program or third-party audits and recoupment when billing irregularities or errors are identified.
 For others, it may involve more drastic measures taken by authorities, including a Civil Investigative Demand or (CID).

-At Hendershot, Cannon & Hisey, P.C., our Houston health care and medical law attorneys have earned national recognition for our work handling matters involving health care fraud – from proactive compliance to responsive defense following notices of pending investigations and legal action.
+At Hendershot, Cowart & Hisey, P.C., our Houston health care and medical law attorneys have earned national recognition for our work handling matters involving health care fraud – from proactive compliance to responsive defense following notices of pending investigations and legal action.
 Having handled many cases involving clients who received civil investigative demands, we know that such notices can create significant concerns for practices – not only when it comes to the long-term risks for substantial penalties, civil or criminal liability, and provider exclusion, but also the disruption, costs, and time that come with complying with those demands.